stgeorgeshurstville/bulletin/_docs/sermon.md

 ²⁸ When Jesus had finished saying these things, the crowds were amazed at his teaching, ²⁹ because he taught as one who had authority, and not as their teachers of the law.

-## Sermon Outline (9:30AM)
-- Taylor Swift or Bible

-## Sermon Outline (4PM)
+## Sermon Outline
 ### Making right judgement
-1. Two kingdoms
+- Two kingdoms
-2. The Choice we all must make
+- The Choice we all must make
-3. Terrifying words
+- Terrifying words
-4. Build your life on His Word
+- Build your life on His Word
-5. What will you do with Jesus
+- What will you do with Jesus